Problematy/goodmap/docs/data-source.rst

    }

 ``icon_field``, ``color_field``
-   Names of fields on your points (typically ones already listed in ``categories``) whose *value* selects the icon/color for that point.
+   Names of fields on your points whose *value* selects the icon/color for that point.
    Either or both may be omitted.

+   Each must be declared in :ref:`data-model-location_obligatory_fields` — a field every point is guaranteed to have, so that styling is never driven by something only some of your points carry.
+A name that isn't declared there is ignored, and pins get no icon/color from it.

 ``icons``
    Maps a value of ``icon_field`` to either a plain URL string, or